One of the most rewarding herbs (semi-shrub, actually!) to grow in your garden is lavender.

-English lavender is one of the more popular varieties due to its attractive colour and profuse scent.
+- English lavender: One of the more popular varieties due to its attractive colour and profuse scent.
 This type of lavender is more suited to cool, temperate climates, and is best for culinary use due to low camphor content.

-Portuguese lavender is great for more tropical Australian climate zones, since it is very drought and heat tolerant.
+- Portuguese lavender: Great for more tropical Australian climate zones, since it is drought- and heat-tolerant.
 You can also grow it along the coast, since it tolerates salt.
 Like English lavender, you can use it in food as well as aromatherapy.

-Lavandin is a hybrid that enables it to tolerate both heat and cold.
+- Lavandin: A hybrid that can tolerate both heat and cold.
 It blooms later than other varieties, and cannot be used for food, but its heady fragrance makes it perfect for oils, potpourri, and homemade bath accessories.

-French lavender is also called fringed lavender, and has narrower leaves and compact flower heads.
+- French lavender: Also called fringed lavender, it has narrower leaves and compact flower heads.
 The flowers have less fragrance, but the leaves have a stronger scent that resembles rosemary.